charkster/iphone_log_car_trip_time_duration/README.md

 (14) In the search box enter "bluetooth" and select "Bluetooth"

-(15) In the "Device" section select your car bluetooth connection (this should have already have existed)
+(15) In the "Device" section select your car bluetooth connection (this should already exist)

 (16) Select "Is Connected" and "Run immediately", click "Next"